hoangvvo/benzene/docs/worker/README.md

 ### My web worker(s) already have a fetch event handler

 It is possible to have multiple fetch event handlers within a service worker.
-The second handler gets its chance to call `event.respondWith()` only if the previous did not.
+The second handler gets its chance to call `event.respondWith()` only if the previous one does not.

-If `path` does not match, `gqlHandle` will simply return. letting other fetch event handler to work.
+If `path` does not match, `gqlHandle` will simply return, letting other fetch event handler to work.
 See this [demo](https://googlechrome.github.io/samples/service-worker/multiple-handlers/index.html) for demonstration.